Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Appalachian State and its opponents have scored at least 55.5 points or more only once this season.
+- Appalachian State and its opponents have scored at least 55.5 points -- this matchup's over/under -- only once this year.

 - Georgia State's games have gone over 55.5 points in two opportunities this season.